Rob--W/cors-anywhere/README.md

   environment variables (e.g. `https_proxy`, `no_proxy`, etc.).
 * array of strings `originBlacklist` - If set, requests whose origin is listed are blocked.
   Example: `['https://bad.example.com', 'http://bad.example.com']`
-* array of RegEx `originRegexBlacklist` - If set, requests whose origin matches any entry  in this list are blocked.
-    Example: `[/https?:\/\/bad\.example\.com/]`
 * array of strings `originWhitelist` - If set, requests whose origin is not listed are blocked.
   If this list is empty, all origins are allowed.
   Example: `['https://good.example.com', 'http://good.example.com']`
-* array of RegEx `originRegexWhitelist` - If set, requests whose origin does not match any entry in this list are blocked.
-    If this list is empty, all origins are allowed.
-    Example: `[/https?:\/\/good\.example\.com/]`
 * function `checkRateLimit` - If set, it is called with the origin (string) of the request.
 If this function returns a non-empty string, the request is rejected and the string is send to the client.
 * boolean `redirectSameOrigin` - If true, requests to URLs from the same origin will not be proxied but redirected.